primaryodors/primarydock/PREDICTION.md

 * * * * * php -f /path/to/primarydock/predict/method_coupled.php next simul=8
 ```

-In this example, the `next` parameter means to find the next GPCR/G-protein pair or GPCR/ligand pair yet to process,
+In this example, the `next` parameter means to find the next receptor/ligand pair yet to process, and go ahead with the
-and process it.
+calculations for it.
 The "next" pair to process is the first pair of GPCR + known ligand (whether agonist or not) that
-either is not present in `predict/dock_results_optimized.json` or has a `version` value older than either the
+either is not present in `predict/dock_results_optimized.json` or has a `version` value older than either: the
 prediction method .php, `methods_common.php`, or the `/bin/primarydock` executable.

 The `simul=8` parameter indicates not to run more than 8 concurrent processes.
 We recommend a value of no more than
-the number of physical cores on your machine, so if you have a server with one 8-core processor, then `simul=8` would
+the number of processor cores or threads on your machine, so if you have a server with one 8-core 16-thread processor,
-be the maximum recommended value.
-If you have `lm-sensors` installed (`sudo apt-get install lm-sensors`), then both PHP
+then `simul=8` would be the maximum recommended value.
+We strongly recommend installing `lm-sensors` if your system does
+not already ahve this tool (`sudo apt-get install lm-sensors`), that way the prediction script will automatically limit
-scripts will automatically limit themselves depending on the CPU temperature.
+itself depending on the CPU temperature.

-You can use the `predict/progress.sh` shell script to monitor the progress of both PHP scripts.
+You can use the `predict/progress.sh` shell script to monitor the progress of the predictions.

 # Writing Your Own Prediction Methods